Information to Corporate Applicants and Licensees

 II.
 Any application requesting approval shall be filed at the Department’s District Office having jurisdiction over the area in which the premises are located.

 III.
 When the ownership of 50 percent or more of the shares of stock of a corporation is acquired by or transferred to a person or persons who did not hold the ownership of 50 percent of such shares of stock on the date the license was issued to the corporation, the license shall be transferred to the newly constituted corporation as provided for in Section 24071.1.
-The application fee for the stock transfer of an on-sale general license or an offsale general license is eight hundred dollars ($800) and for all other licenses the fee is three hundred thirty-five dollars ($335) plus any other appropriate fees.
+The application fee for a stock transfer of an on-sale general license, an off-sale general license and all other license fees can be found on License Fees page.

 ANY DISCIPLINARY HISTORY, PENDING ACCUSATIONS, STAYED PENALTY OR LICENSE CONDITIONS REMAIN IN EFFECT.